pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 2. Setup the experimental hardware, including the attacker host computer, the radio, the antenna and amplifiers, the DUT.
 3. Performing a dataset collection (up to several hours) in a stable environment.

-In a second stage, without any hardware:
-4. Post-processing the dataset to extract amplitude and phase traces from the large raw I/Q signal.
+In a second stage, without any hardware, one would have to post-process the dataset to extract amplitude and phase traces from the large raw I/Q signal.

 As you imagine, this is fairly complex and long without prior experience.
-Hence, in this guide, we provides representative datasets on which we can complete the step 4 of the entire attack, which do not require any hardware.
+Hence, in this guide, we provides representative datasets on which we can complete the second stage of the entire attack, which do not require any hardware.
-As such, we uploaded datasets on [Zenodo](https://zenodo.org/), an open platform for hosting research data:
+As such, we uploaded 4 datasets on [Zenodo](https://zenodo.org/), an open platform for hosting research data:
+1. nRF52:
+> Ayoub (2025) PhaseSCA: nRF52 Dataset, Zenodo.
+DOI:
+> XX.XXXX/zenodo.XXXXXXXX.
+URL: <https://zenodo.org/records/XXXXXXXX>
+2. nRF51:
+> Ayoub (2025) PhaseSCA: nRF51 Dataset, Zenodo.
+DOI:
+> XX.XXXX/zenodo.XXXXXXXX.
+URL: <https://zenodo.org/records/XXXXXXXX>
+3. STM32L1:
+> Ayoub (2025) PhaseSCA: STM32L1 Dataset, Zenodo.
+DOI:
+> XX.XXXX/zenodo.XXXXXXXX.
+URL: <https://zenodo.org/records/XXXXXXXX>
+4. ATmega328:
-> Ayoub (2025) PhaseSCA: XXX Dataset, Zenodo.
+> Ayoub (2025) PhaseSCA: ATmega328 Dataset, Zenodo.
 DOI:
 > XX.XXXX/zenodo.XXXXXXXX.
 URL: <https://zenodo.org/records/XXXXXXXX>

 For every datasets, we will execute the following automatized steps: